 We are offering targeted Early Help support and services in a considered way to ensure we maintain the ability to respond to any wider service support needs if necessary.

 We continue to deliver support for children at risk of harm and in need of protection.

 We have risk assessed all children currently open to Children’s Services to help us to consider what level of contact these children require and whether they should continue to attend school.

-We continue to offer face-to-face visits for those children and families who we feel are most in need of support and over the coming weeks as social distancing guidelines relax we will be increasing the amount of face-to-face visits we offer.
+We are increasing the amount of face-to-face visits we are offering to children and families.
 For those where it is still not possible to offer face-to-face visits we will continue to support via phone or video calls.